einarand/office-cleaner/README.md

 ```

 ## <a name="api"></a>API
 The API is accessable on port 5000 through two REST endpoints.
+One REST endpoint for executing the robot cleaning simulation and creating a report and one REST endpoint for getting the cleaning reports later.
+The url for the cleaning report will be found in the ```location``` header after executing the cleaning.

 ### Doing cleaning and creating a report
 #### Request example